PhD in Historical Theology

 - demonstrate high potential for local and regional influence through future ministry of teaching and preaching after completion of studies.

-- posses a second master’s degree in theology from an accredited institute of higher learning, or in exceptional cases, a first master’s degree in theology from an accredited institute of higher learning.
+- preferably possess a second master’s degree in theology from an accredited institute of higher learning, or in exceptional cases, a first master’s degree in theology from an accredited institute of higher learning.

 - have teaching and / or preaching experience.